TrendingTechnology/Interact/README.md

 Drag, rotate, resize, throw,  and spin to your hearts content!

+## Requirements

+Interact as a default requires the SwiftUI Framework to be operational, as such only these platforms are supported:

+* iOS 13 or Greater
+* tvOS 13 or Greater
+* watchOS 6 or Greater

-**Important** - Only for iOS, watchOS, and TVOS.
-I need to update some stuff for mac because not everything was working properly
+**Important** - I need to update some stuff for mac because not everything was working properly

+## How To Add To Your Project

+1. Snag that URL from the github repo
+2. In Xcode -> File -> Swift Packages -> Add Package Dependencies
+3. Paste the URL Into the box
+4. Specify the minimum version number (This is new so 1.0.0 and greater will work).

 ## How To Use